NaikSoftware/StompProtocolAndroid/README.md

 ## Changes in this fork

+**Summary**

+Improvements: Most of the Rx logic has been rewritten, and a good portion of the other code has also been modified to allow for more stability.
+Additionally, a lot of blocking code has been replaced with reactive code, resulting in better performance.

+Drawbacks: In order to allow for major changes, this branch sacrifices backward compatibility.
+Code written for the upstream will likely have to be modified to work with this version.
+You can find more details below.

 **Build changes**

 The upstream master is based on Retrolambda.
 This version is based on Native Java 8 compilation,